-Another condition that can occur with a severe heat stroke is known as rhabdomyolysis.
+Another condition that can occur with a severe heat stroke is rhabdomyolysis.
 This is when a protein released from damaged skeletal muscle cells causes kidney damage.

 What causes hyperthermia?

-Hyperthermia occurs when the body can no longer release enough heat to maintain a normal temperature.
+Hyperthermia occurs when the body can no longer release enough heat to maintain an average temperature.

-The body has different adaptation mechanisms to eliminate excess body heat, mainly breathing, sweating and increased blood flow to the surface of the skin.
+The body has different adaptation mechanisms to eliminate excess body heat, mainly breathing, sweating, and increased blood flow to the skin’s surface.

 But when the outside environment is warmer than the inside of the body, the outside air is too hot or humid to passively accept the heat of the skin and evaporate the sweat, making it difficult for the body to release its heat.

-As overheating progresses, the body loses more and more moisture and electrolytes, which lowers blood pressure and limits sweating.
+As overheating progress, the body loses more and more moisture and electrolytes, lowering blood pressure and limiting sweating.

-- A person should immediately stop what they are doing and move to a cool, shady place with good air flow if they suspect hyperthermia.
+- A person should immediately stop doing and move to a calm, shady place with good airflow if they suspect hyperthermia.

 - People should seek medical attention if heat cramps last more than an hour after resting in a cool place.